Theme Aspect Argumentation Model for Handling Fallacies: Introduction

-We address all the three research problems, the low-level, the mid-level, and the high-level one, to mark a significant advance in this novel research direction of formal fallacy identification.
-Below, we state the key contributions of ours and where they are found. \begin{itemize} \item We formalise the theme aspect argumentation model as our hybrid argumentation model as a response to the low-level research problem. \mbox{(Section 3)} \item We analyse the semantics of statements, `$attack$'s and `$support$'s in theme aspect argumentation model, to identify many types of rhetorically viable attacks (and supports), which goes well beyond the normal understanding of a conflict within typical structured and logic-based argumentations \cite{Arisaka16b,Gabbay09,Amgoud09}.
-This is for the low-to-mid-level, and takes up a recent research activity \cite{Heyninck20}. \mbox{(Section 4)} \item We formulate {\it core formal constraints}, some on the 1st component, and others on the semantics (the 2nd and the 3rd components), and, through them, define conditions that a rhetorically acceptable theme aspect argumentation should satisfy.
-This is for the mid-level research problem.
-We show and prove a bidirectional theoretical correspondence between the constraints on the 1st component and those on its semantics (Theorem \ref{thm_core}) along with many other theoretical results and proofs on the consequences of the constraints.
-(Section 5) \item {\it More constraints} are formed for both the 1st component and for its semantics, for detecting well-schemed fallacies that cannot be identified in the core constraints alone.
-This is for the mid-level.
+We address both the low-level and the high-level research problems to mark a significant advance in this novel research direction of formal fallacy identification.
+We also analyse the computational complexities of deciding the satisfiability of constraints.
+Below, we state our key contributions and where they are found. \begin{itemize} \item We present a comprehensive survey. \mbox{(Section \ref{sec_related_work})} \item We formalise the theme aspect argumentation model as our hybrid argumentation model as a response to the \hyperref[subsec_low_level_research_problem]{low-level research problem}. \mbox{(Section \ref{sec_theme_aspect_argumentation_model})} \item We analyse the semantics of statements, `$attack$'s and `$support$'s in the theme aspect argumentation model, to identify many types of rhetorically viable attacks and supports, which goes well beyond the normal understanding of a conflict (and a support) within typical logic-based argumentation models, structured or unstructured.
+This is for the low-to-high-level.
+The closest to this contribution is the contribution by \citep{Heyninck20} who recognise a conflict in conditionally contradictory statements.
+We take up the recent research activity and extend the semantics of a conflict, facilitating rhetorical-grade attacks.
+Further, we identify the semantics of rhetorical-grade supports. \mbox{(Section \ref{sec_understanding_the_semanics})} \item We formulate {\it core formal constraints}, some on the 1st component, and others on the semantics (the 2nd and the 3rd components) and, through them, define conditions that the theme aspect argumentation model should satisfy.
+This is for the \hyperref[subsec_mid_level_research_problem]{high-level research problem}.
+We establish a bidirectional theoretical correspondence between the constraints on the 1st component (which are graphic/syntactic) and those on its semantics along with many other theoretical results on the consequences of the constraints.
+Examples that illustrate the role of individual constraints in formal fallacy identification are given.
+(Section \ref{sec_core_constraints_of_theme_aspect_argumentation_model}) \item {\it More constraints} are formed for both the 1st component and for its semantics, for detecting well-schemed fallacies that cannot be identified in the core constraints alone.
+This is for the \hyperref[subsec_mid_level_research_problem]{high-level research problem}.
 We explain why they should not be core constraints.
-Theoretical results on their consequences are studied and proved. \mbox{(Section 6)} \item {\it We demonstrate formal fallacy identification with themed argumentation model}, achieving our goal to respond to the high-level research problem.
-The mid-level description of this achievement is more technical.
-We are introducing {\it normal forms} of theme aspect argumentation model to detect fallacies of relevance, false flag, straw man, question-begging, vagueness of verbal classification and others; and introducing the notion of {\it logico-rhetorical conclusion} which derives from a rhetoric conclusion ({\it i.e.} the conclusion of argumentation on the surface) its logical conclusion, allowing detection of more logical fallacies. \mbox{(Section 7)} \end{itemize}
+Theoretical results on their consequences are established.
+Again, examples are given for illustrating their roles.
+We also formulate the notion of {\it logico-rhetorical conclusion} which derives from a rhetorical conclusion ({\it i.e.} the conclusion of a rhetorical argumentation) its logical conclusion, allowing detection of more logical fallacies. \mbox{(Section \ref{sec_more_constraints})} \item We prove that the {\it computational complexity} of deciding the satisfiability of the constraints is: \mbox{co-NP(N}P)-complete ($\mathsf{\Pi}_2$-complete) for core constraints; and \mbox{co-NP(N}P)-hard ($\mathsf{\Pi}_2$-hard) and in \mbox{co-NP(NP(NP))} ($\mathsf{\Pi}_3$) for all the constraints.
+For core constraints, we further show that the bidirectional theoretical correspondence between the constraints on the 1st component and those on its semantics as described above allows for polynomial-time verification of the existence of the 2nd and the 3rd components given the 1st component. \mbox{(Section \ref{sec_computational_complexities})} \end{itemize} The first version of this paper was made public in May 2022 on arXiv \citep{Arisaka22}.
+This paper amends errors, makes clearer some of the concepts, enriches the literature survey (Section \ref{sec_related_work}), and adds a section for computational complexities.
+Extensive checks on the correctness of the proofs of formal results were conducted both manually and through computational runs.
+While we will focus on theoretical matters in this paper, implementation of the theme aspect argumentation model and all the constraints as well as the data we gathered are in \citep{Nakai22}.
+A detailed experimental evaluation will be in another paper gearing towards application.